Undergraduate Scholarships

 Give to the Joan Mattern Scholarship Fund

-The Joan Mattern Scholarship was given in memory and honor of the late Joan Mattern by her husband CEMS alumni Robert V. Mattern.
+The Joan Mattern Scholarship is given in memory and honor of the late Joan Mattern by her husband CEMS alumnus Robert V. Mattern (PhD Che '52).
 The Mattern scholarship is given to one undergraduate student based on need and merit.
-(Bob '44 BS, '52 PhD Chemical Engineering.)

 +